andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 3\.2.6 – Missing screenshots will not be acceptable.
 Players should be using the “/echo !info” command to ensure Veritas is still taking screenshots.

+3\.2.7 – If your Veritas crashes at the end of the match, the player in question must contact the cup administrator immediately.

 #### **4. Competition Rules**

 **4.1 – Match Rules**